ITS working from home help resources

 The COVID‑19 ITS FAQ webpage provides a centralized location for information you’ll need while working from home.
 Whether you need information about checking your voicemail messages or changing your greeting, requesting and using IT equipment while working at home, applying for a new VPN account or requesting a password reset, or using your cell phone’s mobile data to connect your laptop to the Internet, this webpage has the answers.

-College cellular device data usage FAQ
+College cellular device data usage

 Updating Windows and running a virus scan